Weston content protection

 This protocol specifies a set of interfaces used to provide content-protection for e.g. HDCP, and protect surface contents on the secured outputs and prevent from appearing in screenshots or from being visible on non-secure outputs.

 A secure-output is defined as an output that is secured by some content-protection mechanism e.g. HDCP, and meets at least the minimum required content-protection level requested by a client.
-The term content-protection is defined in terms of HDCP type 0 and HDCP type 1, but this may be extended in future.

 This protocol is not intended for implementing Digital Rights Management on general (e.g. Desktop) systems, and would only be useful for closed systems.
 As the server is the one responsible for implementing the content-protection, the client can only trust the content-protection as much they can trust the server.